 For example, Coinbase’s Chief Information Security Officer Philip Martin recently hinted that the exchange may be holding hundreds of millions of dollars worth of cryptocurrency on behalf of its users as evidenced by its $255 million insurance policy through Lloyd’s of London.

 These online wallets and exchanges present a significant risk to consumers since nobody is invulnerable to attack.
-In fact, criminals may be even more drawn to these large companies due to the amount of cryptocurrency that they hold.
-There have been no shortage of security issues plaguing the cryptocurrency industry since its inception.
+In fact, criminals maybe even more drawn to these large companies due to the amount of cryptocurrency that they hold.
+There has been no shortage of security issues plaguing the cryptocurrency industry since its inception.

 Hackers famously stole 850,000 Bitcoins worth around $450 million from the Mt.
 Gox exchange in 2013 and 2014 — and only about 200,000 of those Bitcoin were ever recovered.
 In 2018, CipherTrace found that cryptocurrency thefts reached $1.7 billion!
 About $950 million of those thefts came from cryptocurrency exchanges and infrastructure services such as wallets, which is up nearly 260 percent from $266 million in 2017.